gordonmzhu/cheatsheet-js/EXPERIMENTAL.md

 ## V11 - Click to toggle

-* Reminder: element ids should be unique.
+* Element ids should be unique.
-* Got practice thinking through the pros/cons of different ways to extract position from ids.
+* Practiced thinking through the pros/cons of different ways to extract position from ids.
 ```javascript
 // We ended up choosing this technique.
 var idString = 'todo-0';